GOAL: Create a simple block or bubble style personal graffiti tag (also called a “throwie” or a “throw up”).

 Plan your letters

 Open a new document.
 Make it fairly large.
-The sample image is 1920 x 1080.
+The sample image is 1920 pixels x 1080 pixels.

 Make a new layer.
 Name it something like guide layer.